 The video below begins at the steps that lead down to Lynn Creek from the northern end of Lynn Valley Road.
 As you’ll see, the route includes lots of stairs.
 There are also boardwalks and dirt paths through the forest and along the side of the creek.
 The video goes until just before the suspension bridge (which doesn’t appear in the video) and then heads back.

 Not far from the main parking lot at Lynn Canyon Park is the Ecology Centre.
 Admission is by donation (with the recommended amount being $2, or $5 for a family).
-The price is about right – it’s interesting and worth dropping in to see if you are at the park anyway, but not a destination in and of itself.
+The price is about right.
+The centre is interesting and worth dropping in to see if you are at the park anyway, but not a destination in and of itself.

 How to get to Lynn Canyon Park